 If you want more up to date information about what the UK Government is currently doing to deal with the Virus this can be found on this link.
 This is updated daily and is the official UK position - www.gov.uk/government/publications/coronavirus-action-plan

-Once in the UK we advise walkers keep up to date with National News programmes and follow local advice.
-We will be ready to help you once you have started your holiday if any restrictions prevent your holiday running as planned
+Once in the UK we advise walkers keep up to date with National news programs and follow local advice.
+We will be ready to help you once you have started your holiday if any restrictions prevent your holiday running as planned and we will take responsibility for any issues that arise.

 Finally all of us at Encounter Walking Holidays want to thank all those in the NHS and other organisations who selflessly put themselves in danger to look after the rest of us.